ManiacDC/eiscp-relay/README.md

 ## Windows

-I would recommend setting up the service using [nssm](https://nssm.cc)
+I would recommend setting up the service using [nssm](https://nssm.cc).
+I would recommend setting up a miniconda environment with python 3.12 and using that to run the script.